-While general and administrative expenses declined approximately 30% in the first quarter of 2021 as compared to the first quarter of 2020 due to our corporate restructuring, we expect that our general and administrative expenses will remain steady in the near term.
-We note that our selling costs are likely to increase as we continue to expand our organization into multiple countries in Europe to support the planned launch of Libmeldy, which received marketing authorization in the EU in December 2020 but that such increases will be offset by savings as a result of our restructuring and other initiatives.
+Selling, general and administrative expenses declined approximately 21% in the second quarter of 2021 as compared to the second quarter of 2020 due to our corporate restructuring, which occurred in the second quarter of 2020.
+We expect that our general and administrative expenses will remain steady in the near term.
+We note that our selling costs are likely to increase as we continue to expand our organization into multiple countries in Europe to support the planned launch of Libmeldy, which received marketing authorization in the European Union as well as the United Kingdom, Iceland, Liechtenstein and Norway in December 2020 but that such increases will be offset by savings as a result of our restructuring and other initiatives.